F11.90 - Opioid use, unspecified, uncomplicated

-F11.90 is a billable ICD-10 code used to specify a medical diagnosis of opioid use, unspecified, uncomplicated.
-The code is valid during the fiscal year 2023 from October 01, 2022 through September 30, 2023 for the submission of HIPAA-covered transactions.
+F11.90 is a billable diagnosis code used to specify a medical diagnosis of opioid use, unspecified, uncomplicated.
+The code is valid during the current fiscal year for the submission of HIPAA-covered transactions from October 01, 2023 through September 30, 2024.

 Unspecified diagnosis codes like F11.90 are acceptable when clinical information is unknown or not available about a particular condition.
 Although a more specific code is preferable, unspecified codes should be used when such codes most accurately reflect what is known about a patient's condition.
 Specific diagnosis codes should not be used if not supported by the patient's medical record.